.

 Andean Tinamou

-The Andean Tinamou, Nothoprocta pentlandii is a member of the most ancient groups of bird families, the tinamous.
-The species is commonly found in high altitude shrubland habitats in subtropical and tropical regions up to 800 to 4,100 m altitude.
-This species is found in Andes ranges from Ecuador to northern Chile, Peru, Bolivia and Argentina in South America.
+The Andean Tinamou, Nothoprocta pentlandii, is a member of the most ancient groups of bird families, the Tinamous.
+The species is commonly found in high altitude shrubland, in the Andes of South America.

 Subspecies